Ponoka, Alberta: Economy

 Industries are agriculture (grain and cattle production) and oil and gas production.

 Arts and culture

 Ponoka is home to the Ponoka Stampede, a seven-day rodeo held at the end of June or beginning of July, usually coinciding with the Canada Day long weekend.
 This annual event is part of the Canadian Professional Rodeo Association's professional tour, and features a midway and other activities.
+The Ponoka Stampede is a stop for the World Professional Chuckwagon Association and the All Pro Canadian Chuckwagons.

 Attractions

 The Wolf Creek Trail starts at the southern end of Ponoka near the Ponoka Community Golf Course and travels northwards along the Battle River for several kilometres.
 Informational signs are posted along the trail featuring descriptions of various local wild animals and historical facts.
 Several baseball diamonds, benches and picnic tables are also located along the trail.

 Lions Centennial Park is a major park located along the west side of Highway 2A.
 It features a pond with a dock, several bathroom facilities, a stage, "The World's Largest Bucking Saddle Bronc and Rider", the Centennial Time Capsule, several gazebos with picnic tables and the Fort Ostell Museum, as well as a splash park.